 The fundamental solution to perceive here is to educate the team members about their ultimate goal.
 The conflict's origin doesn't matter, but there should be a common goal to be achieved by the team.
 It could be nothing but the success of the project.
 The project leader should always remind the team of their goal.
 It will develop a sense of compatibility within them as they are all leading to the same destination.

-Find A Way To Overcome The Problem: Once the problem gets addressed, a detailed set of solutions expected to come from the team.
+Find A Way To Overcome The Problem: Once the problem gets addressed, a detailed set of solutions is expected to come from the team.
 Collectively speaking, listening, understanding, and responding will result in a positive outcome.
-The problems that seem small and less complicated can get quickly eliminated at the beginning of the discussion.
-This way, the team will start to feel accomplished itself at the beginning.
+The problems that seem small and less complicated can be quickly eliminated at the beginning of the discussion.
+This way, the team will start to feel accomplished at the beginning.
 It will also help in increasing their productivity.
-More significant issues can get discussed right in the end.
+More significant issues can be discussed in the end.